Perm-36

 The museum was a founding member of the International Coalition of Historic Sites of Conscience. and received an average 35,000 visitors a year.
 There were hopes that the museum might be incorporated as a UNESCO World Heritage Site.
 In 2004, however, the World Monuments Fund included Perm 36 in its Watchlist of 100 Most Endangered Sites.

-Later various bodies of Perm Region administration withdrew support and funding, forcing the museum to close in April 2014.
+Later various bodies of Perm Krai administration withdrew support and funding, forcing the museum to close in April 2014.

 Perm-36 in the Soviet period

 From the "Perm-36" Museum English brochure:

 The "Perm-36" camp operated for more than 40 years.
 It was founded in 1943.
 In 1946 it was transferred to its current location.
 Till 1953 it served as a typical logging camp found throughout the country.
 After Stalin‘s death, the camp was converted to house officials of the repressive organs accused of "groundless repressive measures" under the Stalinist regime.
 In 1972 the camp was converted into the harshest political camp of the country and operated till it closed in 1988.
 It included a "special-regime " facility, the only one of its kind in the USSR, to house political prisoners in twenty-four-hour closed cells.
 They HAD continued their struggle against the regime and its ideology after their first prison terms and were considered to be "especially dangerous" by the State.
 All of them, as a rule, were sentenced to 10 years.

 Groups and individuals in the Perm camps were described in a 1974 report published by the samizdat periodical A Chronicle of Current Events.
 After an introduction to the camps, and a description of some of those held in Perm-35 the report turned to 95 prisoners in Perm-36.
 It listed them in eight groups arrested and imprisoned for a variety of crimes: [1] samizdat offences, protests and petitions, e.g. Semyon Gluzman (7 years, plus 3 years exile); [2] belonging to "anti-Soviet organisations", e.g. Ivan Kandyba (years); [3] Zionists, e.g. some of those given sentences of 10-12 years for their part in the 1970 Hijackers Trial and the 1971 "Aeroplane Affair" in Leningrad; [4] Persons attempting to leave the USSR; [5] Ukrainian nationalists "and those ruled to be such", e.g. Vasyl Stus (5 years, plus 3 years exile); [6] the Lithuanian national movement, e.g. Juozas Jucis (12 years), and seven who were serving a 25-year term; [7] War criminals; and [8] those convicted of "especially dangerous crimes against the State", e.g. Georgian poet Teimuraz Chanturishvili (12 years).
 The most serious "dissident" offence between 1960 and 1987 was anti-Soviet agitation (Article 70).
 It was included in the post-Stalin RSFSR Criminal Code (1960) among "Especially Dangerous Crimes against the State", i.e. treason, contraband, etc.